pnp/List-Formatting/view-samples/certficate-card/README.md

 # Certificate Card Formatting

 This sample uses **SharePoint List View Formatting** to display a **certificate-style card** for each employee.
-Each row in the list is transformed into a visually rich certificate layout, including logos, gradients, employee details, certification information, and program authority.
+Each row in the list is transformed into a visually rich certificate layout, including logos, employee details, certification information, and program authority.

 ![screenshot of the sample](assets/screenshot.png)